atanisoft/Esp32OlcbIO/README.md

 pull-down resistor that can not be disabled.
 Keep this in mind as this may require adjustments to usage patterns.

-## Base IO PCB
+## Base ESP32 OpenLCB IO PCB

-The ESP32 IO Board PCB can be found under the pcb directory and is provided as both KiCad files and generated Gerber files.
+The ESP32 OpenLCB IO Board PCB can be found under the pcb directory and is provided as both KiCad files and generated Gerber files.

 ![PCB Render](pcb/pcb.png)